Khenziii/croissantdealer/README.md

 # features
 as of right now, croissantdealer has these features:
 1. **minimax; alpha beta pruning** - the bot is using minimax for move generation :)
+2. **transposition table** - the bot is using a transposition table to avoid evaluating position a couple of times

 # Contributing
 If you'd like to contribute, go ahead  :).
 All the contributions are **greatly** appreciated.
 I'll try to close all of the PR's and Issues ASAP.
 You can checkout the guide to enter the development enviorment below.